pdevis/test_web2/content/user-guide/getting-started/index.md

   > Correlation is a statistical measure of how two, or more, variables vary together.

-To learn more about error correlation structures and examples in the context of Earth Observations, refer this [FIDUCEO tutorial](https://research.reading.ac.uk/fiduceo/archive/tutorials/evaluating-error-correlation/).
+To learn more about error correlation structures and examples in the context of Earth Observations, refer our page on [error correlation and how to store it](user-guide/theory/error_correlation).

 ## 3. 🧾 Identify similarities between your specific requirements and the available examples.